Neutree/c_cpp_project_framework/README.md

 If it helps you, please give a little star in the upper right corner~~ If needs improvement, just create an [issue](https://github.com/Neutree/c_cpp_project_framework/issues/new).  `(´ε｀ ʃƪ)♡`

+The target developer of this project:

+* Developers who are preparing to write `SDK` and need to write their own build system
+* Preparing to start writing a project who needs to write a build system
+* Who don't know much about `CMake`, but want to learn `CMake`
+* Who want to refactor the code engineering build system, maybe because of th bad old messy build system
+* Who want to add a very useful configuration system to the build system, you can quickly add and delete code modules as needed, and it is best to have an GUI configuration.
+* Who want the project to generate a variety of `IDE` supported projects.

 ## Get Started

 ```